-Subtract 2 from both sides of the equation to find that
+First we subtract 2 from both sides of the equation.

 xy – 2 = 3z

 Let A be the area of a rectangle, l its length, and w its width.
-Then, the formula A = lw expresses the area of the rectangle in terms of its length and width.
-Hey, if you're trying to figure out the area of a rectangular desk to see if it will fit well in your new room, this could be one of those very life formulas we mentioned.
+The formula A = lw expresses the area of the rectangle in terms of its length and width.
+Hey, if you're trying to figure out the area of a rectangular desk to see if it'll fit in your new room, this could be one of those very real-life formulas we mentioned.
 Solve this formula for w.

 This is a one-step problem.
-We divide both sides of the formula by l, write down and we are ready to roll.
+We divide both sides of the formula by l, write down and we're ready to roll.

 Equations with multiple variables lend themselves to problems that ask you to find the value of some variable given the values of some other variable(s).
 Sometimes these are straightforward and require using a formula.
 See how we made a formula seem like a good thing?

 Suppose a rectangle has area 30 cm2 and length 6 cm.
-What is the width of the rectangle?
+What's the width of the rectangle?

-We use the same formula, now substituting 30 for A and 6 for l, to find that
+We use the same formula as before, now substituting 30 for A and 6 for l, to find that

 30 = 6w

 This is an equation with only one variable: w.
 We know how to do this problem.
 We eat single variables for breakfast.
-(Let's be honest—we eat Sugar-O's.)
+(Okay, let's be honest: we eat Sugar-O's.)
 We divide both sides by 6 to find that w = 5 cm.

 When given area and length, finding width isn't so bad.
 We write down the formula for area, substitute the given numbers for area and length to get an equation with one variable, and solve the equation.
-However, if we were asked to find the widths of two hundred different rectangles, we would get tired of solving similar equations over and over and over again.
-Hopefully, you're not thinking of setting up two hundred desks in your new apartment.
+However, if we were asked to find the widths of two hundred different rectangles, we'd get tired of solving similar equations over and over and over again.
+Hopefully you're not thinking of setting up two hundred desks in your new apartment.

-But, even if you are, there is an easier way.
+But, even if you are, there's an easier way.
 Earlier, we solved the formula A = lw for w to find the new formula

 We can use this formula from now on to find widths of rectangles.

-Suppose a rectangle has length 5 cm and width 2 cm.
+Suppose a rectangle has a length of 5 cm and a width of 2 cm.
 What is the area of the rectangle?

-Find the width of a rectangle with length 3 in and area 45 in2.
+Find the width of a rectangle with a length of 3 in and an area of 45 in2.

 Solve the formula C = 2πr for r.